go-pound/ralph/README.md

 > > Worst all time: <br> 1. @tana (-10) <br> 2. tinny(-5) <br> [...]

 This message type lists the top or bottom 10 karma scores.

-#### Listing Labels
-> @ralph who is @michael
-> > @michael is up to something, testing on prod, regretting everything, [...]

-This message type lists all labels for a user as a comma-separated list, ordered from oldest to newest.

 ## Setup
 Ralph is designed to be hosted on AWS as a Lambda with supporting DynamoDB table.